-Jess King is an educator, scholar, and award-winning interdisciplinary filmmaker who has written, directed, and produced two feature films, numerous shorts, and over a dozen independent television series.
-Their most recent work is F*ck Yes, a modern sex ed series focused on improving communication (and sex) between consenting adults.
-Episodes spanning two seasons of the highly-lauded series can be found on OTV, a Chicago-based platform for independent, intersectional television.
+Jess King is an educator, scholar, and interdisciplinary filmmaker who has written, directed, and produced two feature films, numerous shorts, and over a dozen independent television series.

-Jess holds a Master’s Degree in Interdisciplinary Studies, with a focus on media, ethical pedagogy, and critical theory, from DePaul University, as well as B.A. in English from Augustana College.
-In addition to teaching screenwriting, King speaks around the country on topics related to social media, crowdfunding, and running safe, inclusive film sets.
+Jess holds a Master’s Degree in Interdisciplinary Studies from DePaul University, with a focus on media studies, ethical pedagogy, and critical theory, as well as B.A. in English from Augustana College.

 Screenwriting, Cinema Production